Jealous Print Studio

 Jealous Print Studio is a print publisher and studio based in Shoreditch, East London.
 The studio collaborates with established artists, galleries, designers and museums in producing limited edition prints.
 The studio's clients include White Cube, Fine Art Society, Victoria and Albert Museum, ICA, Tate, Saatchi Gallery, The British Film Institute, and the Royal Academy of Arts.

 Providing facilities for the production of screenprinting, digital printing, and relief printing, the studio has been used by over 500 artists, including Gavin Turk, David Shrigley, Quentin Blake, Gary Hume, Ben Eine and Jake and Dinos Chapman.

-Jealous Print Studio also has two gallery spaces, known as Jealous Gallery.
-Jealous supports its artist collaborators by promoting and selling their art work in the gallery and at international art fairs such as the Affordable Art Fair, London Art Fair and London Original Print Fair.
+Jealous Print Studio also has a gallery space, known as Jealous Gallery.
+Jealous supports its artist collaborators by promoting and selling their art work in the gallery and at international art fairs such as the Affordable Art Fair, London Art Fair, London Original Print Fair and London Original Print Fair.

 History

 Jealous was founded in Crouch End, North London in 2008 by Dario Illari and Jacquie Ryle, who enlisted the help of screenprinter Matthew Rich.
 They were soon joined by printmaker and artist Adam Bridgland.

 The print studio began in a former carpet shop on Park Road, with printing beds occupying a small space in the back of the building, and a gallery space at the front.
 The gallery was soon named Jealous North, when in 2014, Jealous opened a second space in Shoreditch, East London, formally known as Jealous East.

-The print studio now contains over 2 floors of print studios, with each floor dedicated to a different stage of the printing process.
+The print studio now contains over 3 floors of print studios, with each floor dedicated to a different stage of the printing process.
 The gallery space on the ground floor hosts group exhibitions and solo shows of the artists work published in the studio.